projectara/greybus-spec/source/connection.rst

    * - Status
      - Value
      - Meaning
-   * - Success
+   * - GB_OP_SUCCESS
      - 0x00
      - Operation completed successfully
-   * - Invalid
+   * - GB_OP_INTERRUPTED
      - 0x01
-     - Invalid argument supplied
+     - Operation processing was interrupted
-   * - No memory
+   * - GB_OP_TIMEOUT
      - 0x02
-     - Memory exhaustion prevented completion
+     - Operation processing timed out
-   * - Busy
+   * - GB_OP_NO_MEMORY
      - 0x03
-     - Device or needed resource was in use
+     - Memory exhaustion prevent operation completion
-   * - Retry
+   * - GB_OP_PROTOCOL_BAD
      - 0x04
+     - Protocol is not supported by this Greybus implementation
+   * - GB_OP_OVERFLOW
+     - 0x05
+     - Request message was too large
+   * - GB_OP_INVALID
+     - 0x06
+     - Invalid argument supplied
+   * - GB_OP_RETRY
+     - 0x07
      - Request should be retried
+   * - GB_OP_UNKNOWN_ERROR
+     - 0xfe
+     - Unknown error occurred
    * - Reserved
-     - 0x05 to 0x7f
+     - 0x08 to 0x7f
      - Reserved for future use
-   * -
+   * - (Reserved for protocol use)
-     - 0x80 to 0xfe
+     - 0x80 to 0xfd
-     - Status defined by the protocol (see protocol definitions in following sections)
+     - Status defined by the protocol in use (see protocol definitions in following sections)
-   * - Bad
+   * - (Invalid value)
      - 0xff
-     - Initial value; never set by response
+     - Invalid initial value.
+A response Message shall not contain this value in a status field.

 All protocols defined herein are subject to the :ref:`general-requirements` listed above.